-6. CAPITAL LEASE PAYABLE
+6. FINANCE LEASE PAYABLE

-The District has entered into a capital lease agreement for buses under which the buses will become the property of the District when all the terms of the lease agreement are met.
-The following schedule presents the capital lease activity for the year ended June 30, 2021:
+The District has entered into multiple finance lease agreements for buses under which the buses will become the property of the District when all the terms of the finance lease agreement are met.
+The following schedule presents the finance lease activity for the year ended June 30, 2022: